flatironinstitute/disBatch/disbatch/kvsstcp/Readme.md

 "kvsLoop.c" and "kvsTestf.f" are example codes for C and FORTRAN.
 "Makefile" can be used to build these.

-"kvsBatchWrapper.sh" is a short script to invoke a program that uses KVS via a SLURM sbatch submission, e.g.:
+"kvsBatchWrapper.sh" is a short script to invoke a program that uses KVS via a Slurm sbatch submission, e.g.:

 	sbatch -N 2 --ntasks-per-node=28 --exclusive kvsBatchWrapper.sh ./kvsTestf